open-oni/open-oni/docs/customization/theme.md

 Quick reference to update static files (CSS, images, etc) after making changes in the docker dev environment:

 ```
-docker exec -it openoni-dev manage collectstatic --noinput
+docker-compose exec web manage collectstatic --noinput
 ```

-Collected static files are stored in the .static-files directory.
+Collected static files are stored in the `/static/compiled/` directory.
 You will need to compile static assets after making changes to CSS and JS.

 - [Create a New Theme](#create-a-new-theme)
 - [Customize Your Theme](#customize-your-theme)